-Bill Compton and I left the Days Inn in Alexandria and after a breakfast at MacDonald's, we headed straight to Rollag and entered at the east gate which was open, where we found Bart and Sarah Jennings waiting for us.
+Bill Compton and I left the Days Inn in Alexandria, Minnesota and after breakfast at MacDonald's, drove straight to Rollag and entered at the east gate which was open, where we found Bart and Sarah Jennings waiting for us.

 Rollag scene with Sarah Jennings in this view.
-We drove in after Bart told us someone had already driven in.
-There we found Steve Mitchell of Yard Goat Video Production who would join us at the first two stops of the day this morning.
+We drove into the grounds after Bart told us someone had already driven in and found Steve Mitchell of Yard Goat Video Productions who would join us at the first two stops of the day.

 Buttzville Bathrooms.
-I found that name funny as we might be taking pictures later today in Buttzville, North Dakota.
+I found that name amusing as we may be in Buttzville, North Dakota later today.

 The water tower.

 A beached Queen of the Lakes boat.
-Steven followed us back to where Bart and Sarah were and I told Bart about the Hickson Milwaukee Road station and he pointed me down to another station here.
-Bart and Sarah then went to get their pictures of the Hickson station and I went after the other one.
+Steven followed us back to where Bart and Sarah were and I told Bart about the Hickson station and he pointed me down to a third station.

 The Flying A service station.

-The Northern Pacific Hitterdal station.
-Bart and Sarah had returned and then some construction workers arrived and they called Tom Hall for us and he arrived about fifteen minutes later.
-We all followed Tom to the roundhouse so we could see the steam engines they have here.
+The Northern Pacific station from Hitterdal built in 1902.
+Bart and Sarah returned and then some construction workers arrived and they called Tom Hall for us and he arrived about fifteen minutes later.
+We all followed Tom to the roundhouse.

 Dresser Trap Rock Co 0-4-0T 3 built by H.K.
 Porter in 1924, sold to Bonanzaville in 1982 and donated to the Western Minnesota Steam Threshers at a later date.